Building a Home or Cabin In Ferry County

 If the drive or road to the property is shared with your neighbors (see Easements) make sure its legal description is clear and that you understand and agree with the terms.
 Ask how often the roads are improved or maintained and, if there’s a cost, how much you’ll be expected to shoulder of the road you’ll be expected to pay for.
 If you’ll be dealing with snowy conditions, remember to ask if your road is plowed regularly, and if so, by whom and whether there there’s a cost involved.

 Always check for easements and land use restrictions BEFORE you buy.
 Insist on seeing the plot plan or plat.
 If the realtor you are working with can’t provide you with this information, the local planning department will help you.
 Be aware that easements can involve more than a road or driveway through your property.
-There are also utility easements for power or telephone lines, or buried gas or water pipes.
-One particularly nice view lot we considered buying was crisscrossed by four easements, which effectively eliminated any viable building site.
+There are also utility easements for power or telephone lines or buried gas or water pipes.
+One particularly nice view lot we considered buying was crisscrossed by four utility easements, which effectively eliminated any viable building site.
 Another potential problem with an easement is installing fencing.
 Some easements do not allow you to close off roads or driveways with a gate, or do not allow the gate to be closed or locked.
 This is a major concern if you plan to have animals on your property so pay particular attention to any easements listed on the property you are considering.

 The Surrounding Neighborhood

 If the land surrounding your property is open or undeveloped, consider how it will be developed years from now or how it will affect your property values, views, etc. Factor the possibilities in your plans.

 To make certain your home will have quiet, privacy, or quality most important to you, consider your future neighbors.
 Everyone’s idea of recreation is different and may not fit with yours.
 No one wants to spend lots of money on a home or cabin, only to end up next to neighbors who raise early-rising roosters or who run an amateur motocross course on their land.
 Find out what the zoning allows in your area.